-The information package relevant to the call for proposals will describe the content of a proposal.
+The information package relevant to the call for proposals or the information package for a call for tender will describe the content of a proposal.
+Annex II contains the elements applicants may be asked to include in their proposals.

 At the time they present their proposal, the participants should have collectively at least the potential resources (financial and material ones) needed to carry out the project, should it be supported by the Community.